Can chickens eat nuts (and other festive foods)?

 13(a).
 Sweet potatoes as chicken treats.

-If I have the time, I put the flesh into a special Christmas cookie cutter.
+If I have time, I bake the flesh in a Christmas cookie cutter.
 I'm sure my flock appreciate the effort!

 14. Can chickens eat cooked rice?